Alnur-AI/NumMethods-4-sem/HW4/readme.md

-# HOMEWORK 4: Linear, Lagrange, spline interpolations
+# HOMEWORK 4: Convection diffusion and Heat equation

 This program solves the problem of the Convection diffusion equation.